 More Soul Shepherding for Pastors and Leaders

-Similar statistics have been reported from studies of pastors’ wives, which we summarize in our article, “Unfair Expectations on the Pastor’s Wife.”
+Research studies of male pastors’ wives have shown that many are hurting.
+We summarize these statistics in our article, “Unfair Expectations on the Pastor’s Wife.”

-Your Best Life In Jesus’ Easy Yoke is Soul Shepherding’s new book, published in 2016 based on Bill and Kristi Gaultiere’s ministry to pastors and leaders the last decade plus.
+Your Best Life In Jesus’ Easy Yoke is Soul Shepherding’s book based on Bill and Kristi Gaultiere’s ministry to pastors and leaders.
 You can live and work in Jesus’ easy yoke, de-stressed and empowered in God’s grace!
 (Follow the link to learn more or to order a copy.)

-For help planning and getting the most out of your sabbatical, check out our Sabbatical Guide.
-It is our hope at Soul Shepherding that through our resources you would find encouragement and tools to help you receive fully, all that God has for you.
+For help planning and getting the most out of a sabbatical, check out our Sabbatical Guide.
+You’ll find encouragement and tools to help you receive all that God has for you and your family.